KenKundert/fvi/README.rst

 Given a pattern and a list of files, **fvi** first runs *grep* on the given files to find which contain the pattern, and then opens only those files in *vim*.
-Use *N* to move to next occurrence of pattern and *Ctrl-N* to move to next file. *vim* is run with *autowrite* set.
+Within *vim* use *n* to move to next occurrence of pattern and *Ctrl-n* to move to next file. *vim* is run with *autowrite* set.
 Any directories, unreadable files, or binary files in the file list are ignored.

 If no file list is given on the command line, **fvi** then uses *ack* rather than *grep* to find which files contain the pattern.
 Generally *ack* will look at all regular files in the current working directory and all subdirectories, however this can be controlled using .ackrc files.

-Install on Unix systems by running ./install.
-Requires Python 2.6 or later or Python 3.2 or later.

 Arguments
 ---------

 ``fvi`` [options] *pattern* [*file* [ *file* ... ]]

 Options
 -------

 -h, --help         Show this help message and exit.
 -w, --word         Match a word.
 -i, --ignore-case  Ignore case.